-A country with a fixed exchange rate system is attractive to foreign investors who are lured to invest in that country due to the stability it offers.
+A country with a fixed exchange rate system is attractive to foreign investors who are lured into investing in that country due to the stability it offers.

-The government of a country following such a system has to maintain a huge amount of foreign exchange or gold reserves to maintain its value.
+Following such a system, the government of a country has to maintain a huge amount of foreign exchange or gold reserves to maintain its value.
 This system thus proves to be an expensive one.

 Flexible Exchange Rate

-The central bank of the country may interfere in economically extreme situations such as the recession or boom to stabilize the currency.
+The country’s central bank may interfere in economically extreme situations such as the recession or boom to stabilize the currency.
 They may buy or sell an amount of the currency to prevent the rates from going haywire.
 This phenomenon is known as the managed float.

-The rates under this system are determined by a self-sufficient mechanism.
+A self-sufficient mechanism determines the rates under this system.
 Therefore, the dependence on government or international monetary organizations is minimum.
 Also, the determination of rate by the market forces of demand and supply promotes efficiency and robustness of operations.

-Floating rate systems are prone to greater volatility since they are determined by the market forces.
-The increased volatility increases the risk quotient in such markets consequently making it a relatively expensive place for foreign investors.
+Floating rate systems are prone to greater volatility since the market forces determine them.
+The increased volatility increases the risk quotient in such markets, consequently making it a relatively expensive place for foreign investors.

 A forward contract freezes the rate of exchange for both parties and thus eliminates the element of uncertainty.
 Therefore, it provides a complete hedge against all unruly movements in the market.

-A forward contract is not backed by any exchange.
+Any exchange does not back a forward contract.
 Therefore the possibility of default is quite high.
-Also freezing the rates may prove to be a loss-making decision in some situations.
+Also, freezing the rates may prove to be a loss-making decision in some situations.
 For example, a long forward in a bearish market or a short forward in a bullish market are instances of the forward backfiring.

 The spot rate is the current exchange rate for any currency.
-It is the rate at which your currency shall be converted if you decided to execute a foreign transaction “right now”.
+It is the rate at which your currency shall be converted if you decide to execute a foreign transaction “right now.”
 They represent the day-to-day exchange rate and vary by a few basis points every day.

 Trading at a spot rate does not require deep mathematical or statistical analysis.
 It is what it is.
 It is a straightforward rate without any ambiguity.